jefmud/flask_file/README.md

         └── index.html
 ```

 __init__.py: Makes the flask_file directory a Python package and allows for easy importing.

 flask_file.py: Contains the FlaskFile class that sets up the file manager.

 Templates: HTML templates for rendering the file manager interface.

 ## Security Considerations

 Authentication: The module does not include user authentication.
 Do not deploy in a production environment without implementing proper authentication and authorization mechanisms.

-    You can use your own authentication and integrate it to the FlaskFile object.
+You can use your own authentication and integrate it to the FlaskFile object and assign the `is_authenticated` to a function that returns True if authenticated, or False if not.

-    File Sanitization: Uses secure_filename from werkzeug.utils to sanitize file and folder names.
+File Sanitization: Uses `secure_filename` from werkzeug.utils to sanitize file and folder names.

 Path Security: Ensures that all file operations are confined within the specified root directory to prevent directory traversal attacks.

-    Serving Files: Files are served securely using Flask's send_from_directory function.
+Serving Files: Files are served securely using Flask's `send_from_directory` function.

 ## Customization